 1. “Audition” by Michael Shurtleff

 I consider this book to be the bible for aspiring actors.
-If you are just beginning your acting career, this is a great place to start!
+If you’re just beginning your acting career, this is a great place to start!
 It covers everything you need to know to get the part.
-Mr. Shurteff’s twelve infamous guideposts have influenced my own work in developing my simple technique to help actors learn how to direct themselves.
+Mr. Shurteff’s 12 infamous guideposts have influenced my own work in developing my simple technique to help actors learn how to direct themselves.
 From relationships to finding the love and humor in the scene, Shurtelff’s steps will help you nail your audition every time.

 2. “Meisner on Acting” by Sanford Meisner

 Meisner or Method?
 That is the question.
 Well, it may not really be an either-or.
 It’s often insightful to know both.
 Although I did not train with Sanford Meisner, I was fortunate enough to study with many teachers, including Wynn Handman, who were Meisner disciples.
 In this gem, Meisner gives it to you straight on how to live truthfully in the moment under imaginary circumstances.
 Your library is not complete without this one.

 Simple and straightforward, Uta Hagen’s profound book has helped generations of actors hone their craft.
 She introduces a series of exercises to help the actor connect to the moment, fellow actors, and the audience.
 “Who am I?”
 “What do I want?” and “What is my relationship?” are three of the nine questions explored to define your character’s role specifically.
 Hagen also includes invaluable advice about stage nerves and how to stay fresh in a long run.